abdulvahapmutlu/vit-eurosat-classification/README.md

 3. **Prepare the dataset:**
    - Download the EuroSAT dataset from [here](https://github.com/phelber/eurosat).
-   - Place the dataset in the `data/` directory.
+   - Place the dataset folder in the code.

 4. **Train the model:**
    ```